+Cheerleaders promote school spirit by leading students and other fans in support of Jesuit High School events.
 The cheerleaders are one of the most visible organizations in the school.
-Cheerleaders promote school spirit by leading students and other fans in support of Jesuit High School events.
 They promote sportsmanship and develop positive crowd involvement.
 They participate in a number of service projects and attend competitions.

-CHESS TEAM
+CHESS TEAM/CHESS CLUB